 RSM helps French pharma with complex U.S. acquisition integration

-Team assists through aggressive timeline, compliance concerns and more
+Team assists through aggressive acquisition timeline and compliance

 CASE STUDY |